roigme/DinnerBell/README.md

 ## User Stories

 ### As the Diner
-[] I want to share a meal with locals in my community.
+-[] I want to share a meal with locals in my community.
-[] I want to able to search for meals based on what i am in the mood for.
+-[] I want to able to search for meals based on what i am in the mood for.
-[] I want to be able to open a secure line of communication between potential hosts.
+-[] I want to be able to open a secure line of communication between potential hosts.
-[]I want to be able to create a profile page to present potential hosts for myself/mygroup
+-[]I want to be able to create a profile page to present potential hosts for myself/mygroup

 ## Deployment (Heroku)